ian9696/Cloud-Drive/README.md

 ## Cloud Drive
-Cloud drive server and client to store files remotely, implemented using C/C++.
+Cloud drive server and client to store files remotely, implemented using C++.

 Client can login by entering client ID to manage files across sessions.